Xandervile/mmr-mystery-maker-advanced/README.md

 The jsons are fully changeable and if you would like to add/change settings, you can change the json and the py script to add/change settings.

 To use:
--Download the code as a ZIP file and extract
+- Download the code as a ZIP file and extract
 - Move the Python Script and all json files to your MMR folder (recommended, but you can also set he files manually in the program)
 - BEFORE running the program, make sure that MMR is set to AT LEAST output a file (be it a WAD, N64 or a .mmr patch), as well as all visual cosmetic things you would like.
 - Load the Python Script, set your weighted chance for each of the Mystery Settings, and randomize!